Corfu Food and Drink

 Greece is not noted for its puddings.
 A restaurant may have a small dessert menu, but in a taverna the only choice is likely to be fresh fruit (usually watermelon) or ice cream.
-It is common practice to eat your final course elsewhere, at a café which serves coffee, Metaxa and sticky Greek sweets such as baklavá.
+It is common practice to eat your final course elsewhere, at a café which serves coffee, Metaxa (the Greek version of brandy) and sticky Greek sweets such as baklavá.

 The Greeks, generally, are not great drinkers and are likely to accompany a meal with no more than a can of beer or a soft drink.
 The pre-dinner favourite drink is ouzo, an aniseed-based drink similar to Pernod, which is served with a tumbler of water.
 You can drink the ouzo neat, taking an occasional sip of water, or you can dilute it by pouring water into the glass, which turns the ouzo milky.
-No Greek would ever dilute their ouzo.
+This brings out the flavours more, and you can dilute it to the strength you like.
+See our more detailed page on Greek Alcoholic Drinks, and our special page just on ouzo.

 The cheapest wine available is retsina, an acquired taste – which many visitors never acquire.
 The white wine is flavoured with resin, originally from the wooden casks in which it was stored, but today the flavour is more likely to be added artificially.
 Not only is retsina cheap and available everywhere, it is in fact a good accompaniment to the oil-rich Greek food.
 Many tavernas serve it from the barrel, and a request for house wine may well produce a metal jug of retsina.
 In it you have the authentic taste of Greece.